Stop the expansion of coal exports from B.C.'s ports

 In addition to the chief medical officers listed above, residents and neighbourhood associations in affected communities, along with organizations such as Voters Taking Action on Climate Change, Dogwood Initiative and the Wilderness Committee, have raised concerns about both the health and global warming risks of coal export expansion, and the lack of meaningful public consultation.

-City councils in Vancouver, White Rock, Surrey and New Westminster have passed resolutions of concern about the public process and the potential impacts of the Fraser Surrey Docks project.
+City councils in New Westminster, White Rock, Surrey, Richmond and Burnaby have passed resolutions opposing the Fraser Surrey Docks project, and Vancouver, Delta, Powell River the City of Langley and the City of North Vancouver have also expressed concerns and asked for further assessment.
 Many individual mayors, city councillors, MLAs and MPs have spoken out on the issue and lobbied the port authority to conduct public hearings and a health impact assessment.
-In June 2013, the board of Metro Vancouver — the regional government made up of mayors and councillors from each local municipality — passed a motion supporting the call for a health impact assessment and opposing any further expansion of coal shipments in the Fraser River Estuary, other than existing operations at Roberts Bank.
+In June 2013, the board of Metro Vancouver — the regional government made up of mayors and councillors from each local municipality — passed a motion supporting the call for a health impact assessment and opposing any further expansion of coal shipments in the Fraser River Estuary.
+The Sunshine Coast Regional District has requested a health impact assessment and the Islands Trust opposes the project.

 Why is there so much pressure to ship U.S. coal through B.C. ports?